VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **Colour is not an indicator for the taste or ripeness in cranberries**
+- ⚡ Daily fun fact: **The largest employer in the world is the Indian railway system in India, employing over 1.6 million people**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>